singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 We may recognize that we should only need to search the entire tree once to find p and q.We should then be able to "bubble up" the findings to earlier nodes in the stack.
 The basic logic is the same as the earlier solution.

-We recurse through the entire tree with a function called commonAncestor(TreeNode    root, TreeNode  p,  TreeNode  q).This function returns values as follows:
+We recurse through the entire tree with a function called commonAncestor(TreeNode root, TreeNode p, TreeNode q).
+This function returns values as follows:

 - Returns p, if root's subtree includes p (and not q).
 - Returns q, if root's subtree includes q (and not p).
 - Returns null, if neither p nor q are in root's subtree.
 - Else, returns the common ancestor of p and q.

-Finding the common ancestor of p and q in the final case is easy.When commonAncestor(n. left, p, q) and commonAncestor(n. right, p,  q) both return non-null values (indicating that p and q were found in different subtrees),then n will be the common ancestor.
+Finding the common ancestor of p and q in the final case is easy.When commonAncestor(n. left, p, q) and commonAncestor(n. right, p,  q) both return non-null values (indicating that p and q were found in different subtrees), then n will be the common ancestor.

 The code below offers an initial solution, but it has a bug.
 Can you find it?